 The story revolves around the fictional, cellphone-based Rabbit Doubt Game.
 This seemingly innocent game resembles the real-life party game, Werewolf, which you might’ve played with your fellow board gamers on game night.

 In the case of Doubt, the characters get forced into a real game of Rabbit Doubt.
-Just one wrong answer results in a murder.
+Just one wrong answer results in death.

 You’ve heard of zombies, vampires, ghosts, and demons wreaking havoc in a manga or anime, but have you ever heard of a haunted shape?
 That’s right, Uzumaki is all about the frightening tale of a ubiquitous spiral pattern.